Mold Damage Lawyer in Tampa

-- Remove water damaged items ASAP.
+- Remove water-damaged items ASAP.
 Be sure to remove items in your home that have been saturated as soon as possible.
-If those items start to form mold, it can spread to the interior of your home.
+If those items start to form mold, they can spread to the interior of your home.

 - Remove carpeting that has been water damaged.
 Mold in carpet from water damage is one of the worst culprits for mold in your home.
 When the padding becomes saturated, mold can begin to form very quickly.

 - Dry the area and any items in it as soon as possible.
 This may mean bringing in industrial heater fans to boost dry airflow.

 - Pay attention to smells.
 If the area or items start having a musty odor, this is the first sign mold is beginning to form.

 - Be sure to check your exterior.
 If the water damage was caused by a storm, standing water outside may lead to mold forming on the exterior of your home and working its way inside.